pingcap/docs/tiflash/tiflash-disaggregated-and-s3.md

 ## Restrictions

-- TiFlash does not support in-place switching between the disaggregated storage and compute architecture and the coupled storage and compute architecture.
-Before switching architectures, all existing TiFlash nodes must be removed.
+- TiFlash does not support in-place switching between the **disaggregated storage and compute architecture** and the **coupled storage and compute architecture**.
+Before switching architectures, you must remove all existing TiFlash nodes.
-- After migrating from one architecture to another, all TiFlash data needs to be re-synchronized.
+- After the migration from one architecture to another, all TiFlash data needs to be replicated again.
 - Only TiFlash nodes with the same architecture are allowed in the same TiDB cluster.
 Two architectures cannot coexist in one cluster.
 - The disaggregated storage and compute architecture only supports object storage using the S3 API, while the coupled storage and compute architecture only supports local storage.
 - When using S3 storage, TiFlash nodes cannot obtain the keys of files not on their own nodes, so the [static encryption](/encryption-at-rest.md) feature is cannot be used.